kurves/Deploy-Infrastructure-as-Code-IaC/diagramsREADME.md

 **IGW** - It is a resource that enables inbound and outbound traffic from the internet to your VPC

-**NAT Gateway** - It provides for a way for servers in the private subnet to access the internet **Autoscaling Group** - Coherent group pf EC2 instances
+**NAT Gateway** - It provides for a way for servers in the private subnet to access the internet

+**Autoscaling Group** - Coherent group pf EC2 instances **Load Balancers** - Takes incoming traffic and distributes to two or more resources